Male Female Equality: Demystified

 Male Female Equality: Conclusion

 The woman in the crowd clearly has good intentions with Jesus but Jesus also knows that what He says, Pay attention to what Jesus isn’t saying here.
 In other words, Jesus is saying that we are all important and that he was not going to agree with what the woman in the crowd says about his mother being a baby machine.
-It’s a way that Jesus says to his followers, male-female equality is the way creation was meant to be from the start!
+It’s a way that Jesus says to his followers, male female equality is the way creation was meant to be from the start!

-In conclusion, this word that many English-speaking Christians have been misled to believe that there is a hierarchy to be submitted to is wrong.
+In conclusion, this word of that many english speaking christians have been misled to believe that there is a hierarchy to be submitted to is wrong.
 It says in Genesis that God created us equally and God does not mince words.
 He says what he means, however, man has minced words – even the bible has been translated so that there is a wrong authoritarian spirit loosed over women.
 That’s a burden that women should not have to deal with over any time period.
 Just think how much creativity we have been missing out on because we are subservient to the man being the “head” or “authority”.

-I personally, don’t want to carry the burden of ALL THINGS in any sort of relationship. it has to be a relationship of value-add or sharing.
+I personally, don’t want to carry the burden of ALL THINGS in any sort of relationship. it has to be a relationship of value add or sharing.
 That’s where you see the difference between successful relationships and ones that end.